-Along the Etruscan Coast of Tuscany, set on top of a promontory of extraordinary beauty in the Gulf of Baratti, the ancient Fufluna was one of the main centers of the Etruscan and Roman Civilization.
-Today, the archaeological park of Baratti and Populonia preserves the ruins of the only example of the Etruscan city to be built along the sea.
+Set on top of a promontory of extraordinary beauty, the ancient Fufluna was one of the main centers of the Etruscan and Roman Civilization.
+We are at the Gulf of Baratti on the Tuscan coast.
+The archaeological park of Baratti and Populonia preserves the ruins of this unique example of an Etruscan city built by the sea.

 The name Fufluna (or Pupluna) derives from Fufluns, the Etruscan God of the wine.
 Nowadays, instead, we know the village as Populonia.
-During the VI and the IV century BC, Populonia becomes the main iron and steel site of the Mediterranean Coast thanks to its strategic position along the Coast in an area rich in minerals.
+During the VI and the IV century BC, thanks to its strategic position along the Coast in an area rich in minerals, Populonia was the main site for iron and steel of the Mediterranean Coast .

-I guess that another reason why Etruscans decided to build a city here it’s because of the beauty of the area.
+I guess that another reason why Etruscans decided to build a city here was the beauty of the area.
 The view from the top of the promontory is amazing.
 You can admire the gulf of Baratti, the islands, the horizon line, and beyond.
 The sea is like a huge blue mirror that reflects the rays of sunshine, leaving you breathless.

 What to see at the Archaeological Park of Baratti and Populonia

 My first time at the archaeological park of Baratti and Populonia was years ago.
-At the time of elementary school, I visited the park on a school trip.
-My only memories were a couple of big mounds and a lot of fun with my schoolmate running on a field with a sea view.
-The big burial mounds are still at their place but I have discovered many other interesting things and I want you to talk about them.
+I visited the park on a school trip when I was at the primary school.
+My only memories are a couple of big mounds and the fun I had with my schoolmate, running up and down on a field with a sea view.
+The big burial mounds are still at their place.
+But I discovered many other interesting things to talk about.

 The history of the park

 The first archaeological remains were found around 1920 under meters of iron scoria.
-After almost two millenniums, the area close to the brown sandy beach of Baratti was still full of iron slag, so locals started an activity of recovery.
+After almost two millenniums, the area next to the brown sandy beach of Baratti was still full of iron slag.
+So, locals started an activity of recovery.
 They brought ancient tombs and objects back to light.
-Unfortunately, many artifacts were smuggled, and the use of diggers and mechanical machines caused incalculable damages to the heritage just discovered.
-The park as we see it today was born in 1998 after years of workings that permitted us to discover new ruins.
+Unfortunately, many artifacts were smuggled.
+And the use of diggers and mechanical machines caused incalculable damages to the heritage just discovered.
+The Archaelogical park was born in 1998 after years of workings that brought back to life new ruins.